 Run the following command to install packages needed to build and run Cobalt on Linux:

-Install ccache to support build acceleration. ccache is automatically used when available, otherwise defaults to unaccelerated building:
+Install ccache to support build acceleration.
+Build acceleration is

 $ sudo apt install -qqy --no-install-recommends ccache